estebanlabrador/estebanlabrador/README.md

 ---

-🛠️ Compressed Air Engine – Motor.ola (Mechanical Design & Manufacturing Project)
+## 🛠️ Compressed Air Engine – Motor.ola (Mechanical Design & Fabrication Project)
-How do we design and fabricate a non-conventional engine that runs on compressed air?

-This project features a complete mechanical design and physical build of a 4-cylinder, opposed-piston air engine inspired by INNengine.
-I led key aspects of the manufacturing process—from aluminum casting and precision machining to Arduino-based instrumentation for torque and RPM measurement.
+> **Can we build a fully operational engine from scratch using compressed air and innovative design?**

+Inspired by INNengine's opposed-piston architecture, this project challenged us to **design**, **manufacture**, and **test** a **4-cylinder compressed air engine**.
+From casting and machining custom components to implementing torque and RPM sensors using Arduino, our team delivered a functional prototype after several years of failed attempts in past cohorts.

+We combined hands-on manufacturing with real-time instrumentation, performance testing, and problem-solving to create a working system.
+This project reflects deep engagement in mechanical design, systems integration, and practical prototyping.

 👉 [View the project on GitHub](https://github.com/yourusername/motorola-compressed-air-engine)